-A group of friends are brought forcefully to a village, where they are asked to help find the daughter of the Village head, who believes these friends have helped in the eloping of his daughter with her love interest.
+A group of friends is brought forcefully to a village, where they are asked to help find the daughter of the village head, who believes these friends have helped in the eloping of his daughter with her love interest.

 The Mumbai-based Programme Director of Maa TV, Bunty Govil, gets into a physical confrontation with Mukesh, injures him so badly that he is hospitalized.
 In order to evade confrontation ...
 See full summary »

 Bheeshma Narayan (Prakash Raj) is a religious guru who prepares an army for the protection of all the ancient Hindu temples from terrorists.
 Of all the valiant and talented warriors in this elite army, Badrinath (Allu Arjun) is one who is groomed by Bheeshma Narayan and wishes to make Badri his successor.
 Once, a group of terrorists attacked Amarnath Temple and killed some devotees, Badri fought and killed those criminals, saving both the temple and the devotees.
 Meanwhile Alakananda (Tamanna), who is a staunch agnostic due to certain circumstances, along with her family is visiting Badrinath Temple, to which Badri is appointed as the protector.
 Her grandfather explains to Badri that she is in danger as Sarkar (Kelly Dorjee), a dreaded don, is trying to force her marriage with his son.
 On the request of her grandfather, Badri helps Alaknanda to gradually believe in God's existence.
 Eventually Alakananda falls deeply in love with Badri, unbeknownst to him, and is not willing to lose ...